Asbestos: Illnesses Caused by Exposure

 Another common asbestos-related illness is asbestosis.
-Asbestosis involves the scarring of lung tissue.
-It can result in shortness of breath and other lung-related problems.
+Asbestosis involves the scarring of lung tissue, often causing shortness of breath and other lung-related problems.
 Patients with asbestosis may also experience coughing, chest pain, unexplained weight loss, and similar symptoms.

-There is no effective treatment to reverse the effects of asbestosis.
-Some treatments can relieve symptoms and prevent the disease from worsening over time.
+Unfortunately, there is no cure for this disease.
+Some treatments can relieve symptoms and prevent the disease from worsening over time -- but once the damage is done by asbestos, illness from asbestos cannot be reversed.
 Doctors may prescribe oxygen treatment for patients with significant breathing problems.
 Some patients with severe symptoms may be candidates for lung transplant surgery.

 Lung cancer, mesothelioma, and asbestosis are difficult diseases to treat, often leading to time away from work and considerable medical expenses.
 An asbestos lawsuit can allow patients to receive compensation for their medical costs, lost wages, and pain and suffering.
 Before deciding on a course of action, you should meet with an experienced attorney for a free case evaluation.
 An attorney will be able to discuss your legal options and the next steps moving forward.